bartveneman/bartveneman.github.io/_posts/2017-02-28-codepen-based-pattern-library.md

 3. Some application that ties all of this together.
 CodePen has [an excellent API](https://blog.codepen.io/documentation/api/url-extensions/) for getting contents of a pen in any format you like.
-This application could fetch all the different Pens CSS and tie them together in one ore more stylesheets.
+This application could fetch all the different Pens CSS and tie them together in one or more stylesheets.
 4. __BONUS__  What if you want to tie all these components together in one website?
     Imagine that you&rsquo;d have a single site that consists of a couple of static